xiduzo/whisper-sentiment-analysis/Readme.md

 4. Run docker container using your IP address:

+You can either build the container yourself

+`docker build -f Dockerfile -t whisper .`

 `docker run --net=host --privileged -e PULSE_SERVER=<HOST> -v ~/.config/pulse:/root/.config/pulse whisper`

-or using the pre-built container:
+or using the pre-built container from the [Docker Hub](https://hub.docker.com/repository/docker/xiduzo/whisper-sentiment-analysis/general)

 `docker run --net=host --privileged -e PULSE_SERVER=<HOST> -v ~/.config/pulse:/root/.config/pulse xiduzo/whisper-sentiment-analysis`

-**validate that the connection is made**
+## validate that the connection is made

 Check if the server is running by running the following command: